The U.S. transportation industry hasn’t seen such a mutually agreeable divorce in years.

 To virtually no one’s shock, FedEx Corp.
 (NYSE:FDX) continued late on June 7 its multi-year process of untethering from Amazon.com, Inc. (NASDAQ:AMZN), announcing it would not renew Seattle-based Amazon’s U.S. domestic flying contract with its FedEx Express unit, which operates domestic and international services through an integrated air-ground network.
 The action does not affect Amazon’s relationship with FedEx Ground, FedEx’s ground parcel unit.
 Nor does it affect Amazon’s U.S. last-mile and international business with Memphis-based FedEx.

-FedEx Express generated $150 to $200 million in revenue from Amazon over the last four reporting quarters, according to data from consultancy ShipMatrix.
+FedEx Express generated $150 million to $200 million in revenue from Amazon over the last four reporting quarters, according to data from consultancy ShipMatrix.
 That was less than one-fourth of FedEx’s total revenue from Amazon over that same period, according to ShipMatrix data.
 Amazon accounted for just 1.3 percent of FedEx’s total revenue for the 2018 calendar year, according to FedEx data.
 FedEx, which operates on a fiscal year that runs from June 1 to the following May 31, generated $65.5 billion in total revenue in its last fiscal year.

 In a statement, FedEx said it made the move to focus more of its resources on the broader e-commerce sector.
 Businesses other than Amazon will account for more than half of the expected parcel revenue growth over the next five years, said Amit Mehrotra, analyst for Deutsche Bank.
 FedEx has said that annual U.S. parcel volumes will double from current levels by 2026 to 100 million parcels every day.